Table of contents

-- Technical attacks, where the perpetrator sets up a site that looks like your bank (and has a domain name that could be your bank).
-You're then lured to the fake site, and after entering your user name, the perpetrator immediately enters the username on the site of the real bank.
+B) Technical attacks, where the perpetrator sets up a site that looks like your bank (and has a domain name that could be your bank).
+You're then lured to the fake site, and after entering your username, the perpetrator immediately enters the username on the real bank's site.
 The user will now, unsuspectingly, open the MitID app and approve the login.
 Again, the fraudster is stealing your money!

-The first one, the social engineering attack, may be completely eliminated by technical means.
-With Criipto, this is a QR code which is used to ensure that the phone with the MitID app is close to the computer screen where the login is occurring.
-The small video demonstrates how a QR code on a website is used to transfer the login to the personal phone of the user.
+The first one, the social engineering attack, may be eliminated entirely by technical means.
+With Criipto, this QR code is used to ensure that the phone with the MitID app is close to the computer screen where the login is occurring.
+The small video demonstrates how a QR code on a website is used to transfer the login to the user's personal phone.

 Based on Criipto's experience, it's possible to build an even more secure login process while also increasing ease of use.
-But do note that to make this successful, users have to start scanning QR codes instead of the usual MitID experience.
+But do note that users have to start scanning QR codes instead of the usual MitID experience to make this successful.

 Bottom line: Guide and educate your users

 If you develop a native app, you should implement app-to-app switching immediately.
 All MitID brokers except NemLog-in support this.

 If you develop web applications, consider the other initiatives described.
 They will require collaboration with your broker as it must fit into the actual login flow.
 And, if you would use Criipto as your MitID broker, then all these measures are already implemented for you, ready to be turned on for your applications.

 As described, it's possible to make MitID easier to use in some scenarios.
 It's even possible to reduce the attack surface you expose if you use QR codes to transfer all data entry and actions during login to the personal phone.

 Finally, no matter what you do to keep your users on the narrow path to a successful and legitimate login, you must always remind them never to approve a MitID login by request from somebody else.
 MitID is strictly personal and should stay so.